eegg/school-policies-and-procedures/src/equal-opportunities.rst

 #.
 Approach to the building

   #.
 If relevant, are there disabled parking facilities?
   #.
-Are kerbs lowered outside the bilding?
+Are kerbs lowered outside the building?
   #.
 Is the entrance gate wide enough for wheelchair users (e.g. width of double buggy)?
   #.
 Are there orientation landmarks for visual impairment?
   #.
 Is the route clearly signed?